ansible/lightbulb/tools/aws_lab_setup/README.md

 - [AWS Teardown](#aws-teardown)

 ### AWS Setup ###

-The `provision_lab.yml` playbook creates instances, configures them for password authentication, creates an inventory file for each user with their IPs and credentials, and emails every user their respective inventory file.
-An instructor inventory file is also created in the current directory which will let the instructor access the nodes of any student by simply targeting the the username as a host group.
+The `provision_lab.yml` playbook creates instances, configures them for password authentication, creates an inventory file for each user with their IPs and credentials.
+An instructor inventory file is also created in the current directory which will let the instructor access the nodes of any student by simply targeting the username as a host group.
 The lab is created in `us-east-1` by default.
 Currently only works with `us-east-1`, `us-west-1`, `eu-west-1`, `ap-southeast-1`, `ap-southeast-2`, `ap-south-1` and `ap-northeast-1`.

+#### Email Options ####
+This provisioner by default will send email to participants/students containing information about their lab environment including IPs and credentials.
+This configuration requires that each participant register for the workshop using their full name and email address.
+Alternatively, you can use generic accounts for workshops.
+This method offers the advantage of enabling the facilitator to handle "walk-ins" and is a simpler method overall in terms of collecting participant information.

+Steps included in this guide will be tagged with __(email)__ to denote it as a step required if you want to use email and __(no email)__ for steps you should follow if you chose not to use email

-**NOTE:** Emails are sent _every_ time the playbook is run.
+**WARNING** Emails are sent _every_ time the playbook is run.
 To prevent emails from being sent on subsequent runs of the playbook, add `email: no` to `extra_vars.yml`.

+#### Lab Configuration ####
 To set up the lab for Ansible training, follow these steps.

 1. Create an Amazon AWS account.